kevinxuez/backend-challenge/README.md

 NEW:

-1.
- Removed duplicate code into helper methods (errorResponse, getOr404, listToJson, commitChanges), and performed extensive API testing via Postman to ensure all endpoints work correctly.
+1. Removed duplicate code into helper methods (errorResponse, getOr404, listToJson, commitChanges), and performed extensive API testing via Postman to ensure all endpoints work correctly.
- Added a user_id primary key to the User() model for better database practices and enable username changes and duplicate usernames
- Added a datetimeCreated field to Club() model to enable sorting by creation time.
+2. Added a user_id primary key to the User() model for better database practices and enable username changes and duplicate usernames.
+Then also added a datetimeCreated field to Club() model to enable sorting by creation time.

-2.
-Added I/O validation to API endpoints to catch bad input data and return appropriate error messages.
+3. Added I/O validation to API endpoints to catch bad input data and return appropriate error messages.
-Added I/O validation to model methods to ensure data integrity at the model level.
+4. Added I/O validation to model methods to ensure data integrity at the model level.
-Wrote additional pytest tests to cover new validation logic and edge cases.

-3.
-Refactored file structure and improved encapsulation by adding getter methods to models.
+5. Refactored file structure and improved encapsulation by adding getter methods to models.
-Reviewed and cleaned up code for readability and maintainability.

-4.
+6. Wrote proper tests for all new functionality, including validation tests and review system tests.
-Added a fully functional review system with a Review() model, API endpoints for creating and retrieving reviews, and integration with the Club() and User() models.
+7. Added a fully functional review system with a Review() model, API endpoints for creating and retrieving reviews, and integration with the Club() and User() models.